codeforboston/codeforboston.org/_pages/code-of-conduct.md

 * Ensure that the relationships and conversations between community members, the local government staff, and community partners remain respectful, participatory, and productive.
 * Provide an environment where people are free from discrimination and harassment.

 Open Savannah reserves the right to remove anyone in violation of these policies from any Open Savannah event, network activity, or digital forum.
-Repeated offenses may mean not being welcomed back to future Code for Boston events.
+Repeated offenses may mean not being welcomed back to future Open Savannah events.

 ## Open Savannah's Anti-Harassment Policy
 {: .l-pad--top}